-The defected cans are said to be causing the beans to spoil.
+The defective cans are said to be causing the beans to spoil.
 And experts argue that spoiled beans are one of the riskiest foods you can eat.

-If not cooked properly or eaten spoiled, beans can cause such symptoms as nausea, vomiting, diarrhea, abdominal cramps, mild fever, weaknesses and other symptoms associated with food poisoning.
+If not cooked properly or eaten spoiled, beans can cause such symptoms as nausea, vomiting, diarrhea, abdominal cramps, mild fever, weakness, and other symptoms associated with food poisoning.

 Eating spoiled beans can also cause more serious health issues that require hospitalization.

 Bush Brothers & Company’s beans sold in defective cans are believed to have entered the markets of Long Beach, Riverside, and other cities across California in the past few months.

 If you have eaten Bush Brothers & Company’s bean products in the past few months and experienced any of the above-mentioned food poisoning symptoms, you may want to seek the legal advice of a Long Beach product liability attorney to discuss your options on getting compensation for your injuries and damages.